doychi/doychi.github.io/_posts/2016-02-27-debian-vms.md

 ## Overview

 So at home I run Windows 10 for my desktop OS so that I can play games without any trouble.
-This setup would allow me to run [Hyper-V][hv], but that would mean that the I couldn't transfer the VM to my MacBoo Pro (not that I have yet), so I have setup [VirtualBox][vbox] instead.
+This setup would allow me to run [Hyper-V][hv], but that would mean that the I couldn't transfer the VM to my MacBook Pro (not that I have yet), so I have setup [VirtualBox][vbox] instead.

 In rebuilding the VM this time round I decided not to install [Debian][deb] from scratch.
 I  hear a bunch of you asking why.
 Well the answer is that I thought it would take longer.
 I'm not sure whether I was right or not, but it seems to be working so far (I started writing this blog after getting most the way through the rebuild, so be warned).